 Accessibility Tools

-20 years since the Salzburg Principles that emerged from the Bologna Process, the 2025 EUA-CDE Annual Meeting will reflect on two decades of progress and achievements in doctoral education while looking ahead to new horizons in an ever-evolving society.
+20 years since the Salzburg Principles that emerged from the Bologna Process, the 2025 EUA-CDE Annual Meeting reflected on two decades of progress and achievements in doctoral education while looking ahead to new horizons in an ever-evolving society.

 Since their formulation in 2005, the Salzburg Principles have become a cornerstone of doctoral education, with their relevance and influence continually reaffirmed in Europe.
-Over the course of three days, participants will look back at the influence of the Salzburg Principles and how they have shaped doctoral education, gaining firsthand insights from those directly involved in their development.
-The upcoming Annual Meeting will also assess the current landscape, assessing the progress against the original ten principles and exploring the necessary steps to fully unlock their potential.
+Over the course of three days, participants looked back at the influence of the Salzburg Principles and how they have shaped doctoral education, gaining firsthand insights from those directly involved in their development.
+The Annual Meeting also assessed the current landscape, assessing the progress against the original ten principles and exploring the necessary steps to fully unlock their potential.

-A dynamic programme composed of expert talks and interactive sessions will tackle a broad spectrum of issues.
-Topics will include the impact of current geopolitical developments on research, with particular attention to knowledge security and dual-use research in an increasingly complex world.
-Conversations will also highlight the importance of doctoral programmes for Europe’s economic and technological competitiveness, touching on how policy changes such as institutional autonomy and research assessment reforms are shaping the future landscape of doctoral education.
+A dynamic programme composed of expert talks and interactive sessions tackled a broad spectrum of issues.
+Topics included the impact of current geopolitical developments on research, with particular attention to knowledge security and dual-use research in an increasingly complex world.
+Conversations also highlighted the importance of doctoral programmes for Europe’s economic and technological competitiveness, touching on how policy changes such as institutional autonomy and research assessment reforms are shaping the future landscape of doctoral education.

-In addition, EUA-CDE will host a dedicated session to present the key findings from a comprehensive study that will collect information on recent trends and main achievements in doctoral education since the creation of the Salzburg Principles.
+In addition, EUA-CDE hosted a dedicated session to present the key findings from a comprehensive study that will collect information on recent trends and main achievements in doctoral education since the creation of the Salzburg Principles.

-This year’s conference will provide participants with opportunities for discussions, debates and networking, also outside the formal programme.
+This year’s conference provided participants with opportunities for discussions, debates and networking, also outside the formal programme.

 EUA-CDE Annual Meetings have become the largest and most comprehensive gatherings of academic leaders, senior academics, doctoral education professionals, postdoctoral researchers, doctoral candidates and other stakeholders working on doctoral education.
 They are open to anyone with responsibilities and interest in this field.